Höchstenbach: Economy and infrastructure

+The local bus likes 255, 415, 417, 420 and 439 serve Hoechstenbach, the village is located in the area of the public transport association Verkehrsverbund Rhein-Mosel (VRM), zone number 449.

 The community lies at the crossroads of Bundesstraßen 8, leading from Limburg an der Lahn to Siegburg, and 413 from Bendorf (near Koblenz) to Hachenburg.
 The nearest Autobahn interchanges are in Dierdorf and Mogendorf on the A 3 (Cologne-Frankfurt), some 20 km away.

 Höchstenbach used to have a stop at the Selters-Hachenburg narrow gauge railway, but the line has been closed and the tracks deconstructed.

+The village is located on Westerwaldsteig, a long distance walking path from Herborn via Rennerod, Westerburg, Bad Marienberg and Hachenburg to Bad Hönningen.

 The nearest InterCityExpress stop is the railway station at Montabaur on the Cologne-Frankfurt high-speed rail line.

+For electricity production a Wind farm is located on Hartenfelser Kopf in the area of Höchstenbach and Mündersbach.